-The lure of big data analytics is unmistakable and strong, and with good reason.
+The lure of big data analytics is unmistakable and strong and with good reason.
 Businesses have quickly caught on to the numerous advantages big data can give them.
 The benefits and potential are tremendous, and companies are responding by freeing up more budget for big data endeavors.
 A survey from Gartner in 2014 indicated that an impressive 73 percent of businesses have invested or would likely invest in big data over the next 24 months.
 We’re now in the midst of that prediction, and big data adoption rates continue to grow.
 Though big data analytics remains complex, businesses of all sizes and types are hopping on board the bandwagon.
 Part of this is due to the wide variety of uses for big data.
 With the number of big data applications available, any company can find an innovative way to utilize it and see some of the highly touted returns for themselves.

 Businesses have spent a long time and lots of money trying to figure out what makes their customers tick.
-With the arrival of big data analytics, business can gain a detailed picture of individual customers faster and with greater accuracy.
+With the arrival of big data analytics, businesses can gain a detailed picture of individual customers faster and with greater accuracy.
 One of many applications of big data of interest to businesses is behavioral analytics, essentially finding out how customers act while online.
-This can help clue companies in to what products they’re more inclined to purchase and what advertisements they respond to most positively.
+This can help clue companies into what products they’re more inclined to purchase and what advertisements they respond to most positively.
 Through the use of clickstream data, the amount of information becomes staggering.
 Big data helps businesses construct what is often referred to as a 360-degree view of a customer.
 Based on these insights, companies are able to drive up sales, increase customer retention, and oversee more effective marketing campaigns, optimize content, among many other benefits.

 This big data application is of particular importance to financial institutions, though any business could stand to improve their security by improving their efforts at detecting fraud.
 Big data opens up a number of new capabilities that organizations can leverage.
 Analytics helps companies identify irregular patterns within their networks.
 Big data can also help with identity verification, basically determining if accounts actually belong to the people requesting access.
 Also worth noting is the way big data aids in the development of risk profiles, showing where fraud is more likely to happen and helping companies take the needed measures to prevent it.
 That’s doesn’t even get into other capabilities like root cause analysis, data standardization, and time series analysis.